audacioustux/scan-automate/scan-automate/DOCUMENTATION.md

   - take not of the Scan ID
 - use the scan id to request for a scan progress status

-the status.phase and status.progress might be the most useful information in the progress status response
+the `status.phase` and `status.progress` might be the most useful information in the progress status response

 ## Making Changes

 ### The API

 in case it's necessary to make any change to the http api, crates/api is the place to make the change.
 The `ScanRequest` struct might be the most important struct to look at in order to extend the api.

-> NOTE: make sure the changes are reflected in the `k8s/kustomize/scan-automate/webhook.yaml` trigger template parameters
+make sure the changes are reflected in the `k8s/kustomize/scan-automate/webhook.yaml` trigger template parameters

 currently the container image for the api is pushed to tanjim/scan-automate-api.
 To build and push the image to another registry, makes changes to `api:build-image` task in `taskfile.yaml`